sparshsah/foggy-demo/demo/ml/musings.md

 ## Data

-First, you synthesize (from a theoretical ground-truth DGP (data-generating process)) or collect (from the real world) and organize data.
+To start, you synthesize (from a theoretical ground-truth DGP (data-generating process)) or collect (from the real world) and organize data.

 This might be: